 Important federal anti-discrimination laws that affect the hiring process include the Civil Rights Act of 1964 (Title VII), the Age Discrimination in Employment Act of 1967, the Pregnancy Discrimination Act of 1978, the Immigration Reform and Control Act of 1986, and the Americans with Disabilities Act of 1990.

 If you’re worried about something in your past coming up when applying for a job, run a background check on yourself.
-This allows you to see what a prospective employer might find when the run report on you and discuss it preemptively during your interview if necessary.
+This allows you to see what a prospective employer might find when they run a report and discuss it preemptively during your interview if necessary.

 An employer cannot post a job advertisement that shows a preference for hiring on the basis of race, color, national origin, sex, disability, or genetic information.
 For example, it would be unlawful for an employer to post an ad stating “No blacks” or “No Middle Eastern candidates.”
 Similarly, an employer may not use such a preference when making a decision about whom to hire.